HaojiaWu/CellScopes.jl/README.md

 ### 3.5.
 Data processing and analysis
 #### a.
 Cell clustering
 We provide code to run cell clustering using pure Julia language (https://github.com/HaojiaWu/CellScopes.jl/tree/main/scRNA_tutorial).
-Additionally, we also offer the option to run clustering using popular sc tools (such as [SpaGCN](https://github.com/jianhuupenn/SpaGCN), [Seurat](https://github.com/satijalab/seurat), and [Scanpy](https://github.com/scverse/scanpy)) via the [RCall.jl](https://github.com/JuliaInterop/RCall.jl) and [PyCall.jl](https://github.com/JuliaPy/PyCall.jl) packages, which bridge R and Python with Julia, by using the transcript count matrix from cell segmentation.
+Additionally, we also offer the option to run clustering using popular sc tools (such as [SpaGCN](https://github.com/jianhuupenn/SpaGCN), [Seurat](https://github.com/satijalab/seurat), and [Scanpy](https://github.com/scverse/scanpy)) via the [RCall.jl](https://github.com/JuliaInterop/RCall.jl) and [PyCall.jl](https://github.com/JuliaPy/PyCall.jl) packages, which seamlessly bridge R and Python with Julia.
 If your data has already been completed cell clustering using other tools (such as Baysor), this step can be skipped.
 <br/>

 i. **SpaGCN**: Please refer to the original tutorial to select the paramenters.
 Below are some example codes (Clustering results will be stored in the cell metadata of the SpaObj):